CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 **Figure** Creating and managing security groups

-The new security group can be added to different virtual machines.
-A virtual machine can have many security groups.
-Different security groups can be added or removed from the existing VMs.
+A new security group can be added to other VMs in the same project.
+On the other hand, we can also remove a security group from running VM.

 ![Attach a security group](/img/attach_security_group_vm.png)